ClockmanElite/Calculator/README.md

 If you interested with my calculator , pleased donate me If you need a support , message me

-Thank you for using my computer
+Thank you for using my calculator